 A decision on a challenge must be in writing and, upon dismissal of a challenge, must be reasoned and contain an explanation concerning the filing of an action before an administrative court.
 A person whose challenge is dismissed or whose rights are violated in challenge proceedings has the right to file an action before an administrative court.

 In general, challenge proceedings are considered as a positive and good opportunity for an administrative body to correct its mistakes quickly and efficiently.
 However, the negative side of the proceeding is that the authority may not see its own mistakes and also the impartiality and independence of the decision on challenge are not guaranteed.
 As there is also a not very expensive alternative to challenge a decision in an administrative court (if the fee of legal aid is not taken into account), the challenge proceedings are not used very often.

+According to the Environmental Board, challenge proceedings set forth in the Administrative Procedure Act are practical and efficient.
+Challenge proceedings provide an opportunity to once again explain to the person who filed the challenge the positions of the Environmental Board in making the decision and thereby prevent unnecessary court action.
+Challenge proceedings sometimes also enable identifying the infringement of procedural or substantive rules in an early stage and give the Environmental Board an opportunity to review the decision, or make a new decision.
+In addition, challenge proceedings are fast (duration 10 to 40 days) and cheap (possible without using legal assistance) compared to judicial proceedings in terms of processing economics.

 Supervisory control proceedings